omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/06_basic_docker.md

 ## Learning basic Docker commands

-The official documentation is [here](https://docs.docker.com/engine/reference/run/).
+For full Docker CLI reference: [https://docs.docker.com/engine/reference/run/](https://docs.docker.com/engine/reference/run/).
 The amount of Docker that you need is summarised below:

 1. Create a container.
 The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.